Update:December 26th, 2024

 The hair is slightly stiff and the length is 50mm which is capable of drawing gentle lines and textures thanks to how well the brush can absorb water or Sumi ink and paint.

-Not to mention, it is not just an interesting brush that has a very good ink absorption and can carry the brush smoothly on the paper by painting with the whole bristle.
+Not to mention, it is also an interesting brush that has a very good ink absorption which allows the brush to move smoothly on the paper by painting with the whole bristle.

 Monkey Hair Brush